-Before issuing a license, the Secretary of State must examine each applicant for an operator's or chauffeur's license who is not a holder of a valid, unrevoked operator's or chauffeur's license under a law of this State providing for the licensing of drivers.
-The bill specifies that before the SOS authorized a person to administer vehicle group designation or indorsement knowledge tests, that person would have to complete a State and FBI fingerprint-based criminal history check or the equivalent through the Department of State Police.
+The Code requires the Secretary of State, before issuing a license, to examine each applicant for an operator's or chauffeur's license who is not a holder of a valid, unrevoked operator's or chauffeur's license under a law of this State providing for the licensing of drivers.
+The bill also specifies that, before the SOS authorizes a person to administer vehicle group designation or indorsement knowledge tests, the person must complete a State and FBI fingerprint-based criminal history check or the equivalent through the Department of State Police.

 The Code prohibits the Secretary of State from issuing an original operator's or chauffeur's license without a vehicle group designation or indorsement without an examination that includes a driving skills test conducted by the SOS or by a designated examining officer.
-Before the SOS authorizes a person to administer a driver skills test, the person or examiner must successfully complete a State and FBI criminal history check through the Department of State Police.
-The bill would add, "as required by law and as provided under 49 CFR 384.228".
+Before the SOS authorizes a person to administer a driving skills test, the person or examiner must successfully complete a State and FBI criminal history check through the Department of State Police.
+The bill added, "as required by law and as provided under 49 CFR 384.228".
 (That Federal regulation requires states to comply with a set of requirements for all state and third-party commercial driver license examiners.)

-An original vehicle group designation or passenger or school bus indorsement must not be issued without a driving skills test conducted by an examiner appointed by the Secretary of State.
-The bill would require this test or an equivalent driving skills test that met the requirements of 49 CFR Part 383 conducted in another jurisdiction.
+An original vehicle group designation or passenger or school bus indorsement must not be issued without a driving skills test conducted by an examiner appointed by the Secretary of State or, under the bill, an equivalent driving skills test that meets the requirements of 49 CFR Part 383 conducted in another jurisdiction.

-A driving skills test must include a behind-the-wheel road test.
-A behind-the-wheel road test for an original vehicle group designation or passenger indorsement must not be conducted unless the applicant has been issued a temporary instruction permit.
-Under the bill, before an examiner conducted a behind-the-wheel road test for an applicant seeking a vehicle group designation or indorsement required to operate a commercial motor vehicle, the examiner would have to determine whether the applicant had been issued his or her commercial learner's permit at least 15 days before the date of the test and that he or she had the permit in his or her possession.
+The Code requires a driving skills test to include a behind-the-wheel road test.
+Previously, a behind-the-wheel road test for an original vehicle group designation or passenger indorsement could not be conducted unless the applicant had been issued a temporary instruction permit.
+The bill deleted that provision.
+Under the bill, before an examiner conducts a behind-the-wheel road test for an applicant seeking a vehicle group designation or indorsement required to operate a commercial motor vehicle, the examiner must determine whether the applicant was issued his or her commercial learner's permit at least 15 days before the date of the test and that he or she has the permit in his or her possession.